 See also: Avoiding Bad Clients

 In freelancing, you don’t have to go so far as to come up with a formal business plan.
-However, planning ahead to reduce risks and reach your goals will allow you to stay on the path to success.
+However, planning ahead with the purpose of reducing risks and reach your goals effectively will help you stay on the path to success.